redstone-finance/redstone-node-monitoring/README.md

 # redstone-node-monitoring
 This module can be used to set up monitoring for [redstone-node](https://github.com/redstone-finance/redstone-node).
-Is is a Node.js application that is executed in a loop.
+It is a Node.js application that is executed in a loop.
 In each loop iteration multiple checkers are executed:
 - [ArPriceReturnedRedstoneRapid](checkers/ar-price-returned-redstone-rapid.js)
 - [ArPriceReturned](checkers/ar-price-returned.js)
 - [ArweaveTimestampDelay](checkers/arweave-timestamp-delay.js)